 Business owners often have a Recovery Package, using the insurance payout to fund the purchase of the interest of a partner or director who has been forced to leave the business through death, total disability or a trauma condition.
 See Case Studies for details.

 The above information is simplified to give a general description of some of the products and options which can make up a Life Insurance Plan.
-You should seek advice from experienced licensed advisers before deciding to purchase any of these products.
+The information contained on this website is general in nature and does not take into account your personal situation.
+You should consider whether the information is appropriate to your needs, and where appropriate, seek professional advice from a financial adviser.
 Contact us for assistance.